MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 The `navigator.install` call can receive an object with a set of parameters that specify different installation behaviours for the app.

-* **referral-info**: this parameter takes the form of an object that can have arbitrary information required by the calling installation domain regarding the acquisition info.
+* **referral-info**: this parameter takes the form of an object that can have arbitrary information desired to be captured at the time of installation.

 #### **Installing the web app**